When marketers roll out international digital marketing campaigns—in completely different languages and cultures—the questions soon begin to pile up.

 To help identify new opportunities, it’s also worth considering qualitative reports on related topics—perhaps an in-depth look at an individual market, or a deep-dive report on a competitor.
 If you remain focused on ways to reach your strategic goals, this deeper awareness can prove invaluable.

-In addition, align your international campaign data with other reports you use to manage your business, such as revenue, transactions, conversions or volumes.
-That way, you can have a single conversation around the same types of data, rather than trying to figure out where your numbers fit into the big picture.
+In addition, align your international marketing campaign data with other reports you use to manage your business, such as revenue, transactions, conversions or volumes.
+That way, you can have a single conversation around the same types of data, rather than trying to figure out where your numbers fit in to the big picture.

 Solving the attribution conundrum

-Do you have challenges measuring the success of your global digital campaign?
-If so, you can find us here.
-We love talking about this stuff.
+Do you have challenges measuring the success of your global digital marketing campaign?
+If so, don’t hesitate to reach out.
+We’d love to help you on your global marketing path.